Using anti-squeezed Schr\"odinger cat states for detection of a given phase shift: Derivation of negative volume of antisqueezed SC state after losses [Eq. ]

-We report high enough inner product value \(\langle f_{\rm fine}(p), f_{\rm approx}(p) \rangle\).
-For example for \(\eta = 0.9\) the overlap is higher than 99.9\% for SC amplitudes \(\alpha > 6\) and anti-squeeze in range from 4 to 10 dB and losses.
-The lowest overlap value is equal to 99.8\% for small SC state amplitudes \(\alpha = 4\) which tell of approximation correctness.
-This indicates that \(f_{\rm approx}(p)\) provides an accurate representation of \(f_{\rm fine}(p)\) and justifying the approximation used to estimate the Wigner-negativity volume.
+We report high-enough inner product value \(\langle f_{\rm fine}(p), f_{\rm approx}(p) \rangle\).
+For example, for \(\eta = 0.9\) the overlap is higher than 99.9\% for SC amplitudes \(\alpha > 6\) and antisqueezed in the range from 4 to 10 dB and losses.
+The lowest overlap value is equal to 99.8\% for small SC state amplitudes \(\alpha = 4\), which tell of an approximation correctness.
+This indicates that \(f_{\rm approx}(p)\) provides an accurate representation of \(f_{\rm fine}(p)\) and justifies the approximation used to estimate the Wigner-negativity volume.